-In submitting a proposal to the DFG, you

-agree to adhere to the principles of good research practice.1 recognise the Rules of Procedure for Dealing with Scientific Misconduct (Verfahrensordnung zum Umgang mit wissenschaftlichem Fehlverhalten - VefowF) as legally binding.2
+- In submitting a proposal to the DFG, you - agree to adhere to the principles of good research practice.

 The principles of good research practice include, among others: maintaining professional standards, maintaining strict honesty with regard to one's own contributions and those of third parties, documenting results and rigorously questioning all findings.